I guide and lead for Road Scholar, the Obsidians, outdoor organization, civic groups, and various travel companies.

 Location: Lane County, Oregon

 Lane County has the distinction of possessing more covered bridges than any other county west of the Mississippi.
 There are 20 of these picturesque beauties and each with their own story.
+A few a remote and not well known, we will be visiting three of these little known gems.
 These visits might be folded in with other trips – stay tuned.

 —FALL 2019 —